 New safety features

 If you are hiking, cycling, or skiing, you may get injured and be out of the range of cellular coverage.
 Apple has a clever new system called Emergency SOS via satellite that allows iPhone 14 models to communicate with emergency services.
-Instead of requiring a cigar-sized antenna, which is the case on satellite phones, the iPhone uses a p helps you get in the right position, and then transmits very small amounts of data.
+Instead of requiring a cigar-sized antenna, which is the case on satellite phones, the iPhone helps you get in the right position, and then transmits very small amounts of data.

 You answer a number of questions whose answers will be sent to emergency services, along with your location.
 You can also send your location to your emergency contacts.